Formal plethories: Introduction

 A \emph{bilax monoidal functor} $F\colon \C \to \D$ between $2$-monoidal categories is functor which is lax monoidal with respect to $\otimes$, oplax monoidal with respect to $\circ$, and whose lax and oplax monoidal structures satisfy certain compatibility conditions (cf. Section~\ref{sec:fringsfplethories}). \end{defn}

-Loosely speaking, a $2$-monoidal category is the most general setting in which one can define a bimonoid (an object with a multiplication and a comultiplication that are compatible with eachother).
+Loosely speaking, a $2$-monoidal category is the most general setting in which one can define a bimonoid (an object with a multiplication and a comultiplication that are compatible with each other).
 A bilax monoidal functor is the most general notion of functor which sends bimonoids to bimonoids.

 \begin{example} If $(\C,\otimes,I)$ is a cocomplete monoidal category then $(\C,\otimes,I,\sqcup,\emptyset)$ becomes a $2$-monoidal category (the other monoidal structure being the categorical coproduct).
-In particular, the category of formal algebra schemes is $2$-monoidal with the composition product and the coproduct. \end{example} \begin{example} The category $\Bimod{k}{k}$ of bimodules over a (graded) commutative ring $k$ is $2$-monoidal with respect to the two-sided tensor product $\btensor{k}{k}$ and the left-right tensor product $\otimes_k$. \end{example} \begin{example} The category $\fBimod{k}{k}$ of \emph{formal bimodules}, i.e. ind-representable \emph{additive} functors $\Mod_k \to \Mod_k$, is $2$-monoidal. \end{example}
+In particular, the category of formal algebra schemes is $2$-monoidal with the composition product and the coproduct. \end{example} \begin{example}[{\cite[Example~6.18]{aguiar-mahajan:monoidal-functors}}] For graded rings $k$, $l$, let $\Bimod{k}{l}$ be the category of $k$-$l$-bimodules (with a $\Z \times \Z$-grading).
+Then the category $\Bimod{k}{k}$ is $2$-monoidal with respect to the two-sided tensor product $\btensor{k}{k}$ and the tensor product $\circ_k$ over $k$ given by $M \circ_k N = M \otimes_k N$, using the right $k$-module structure on $M$ and the left $k$-module structure on $N$. \end{example} \begin{example} Let $k$ be a Pr\"ufer domain.
+Then the category $\fBimodf{k}{k}$ of flat \emph{formal bimodules}, i.e. ind-representable \emph{additive} functors $\Mod_k \to \Mod_k$ represented by pro-flat $k$-modules, is $2$-monoidal. \end{example}